jiyapalrecha35/Google.github.io/README.md

 - **Topological Sort:** Directed acyclic graph (DAG), Depth-first search (DFS)
   - Time Complexity: O(V + E), where V is the number of vertices (tasks) and E is the number of edges (dependencies) in the DAG
-  - Space Complexity: O(V + E) for storing the graph and additional structures
+  - Space Complexity: O(V + E) for storing the graph and additional structures [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/topoSort.cpp){:target="_blank"}<br><br>

 ### 17. Analyzing User Behavior and Engagement Patterns

 **Use Case:**
 In online services such as Google Search, YouTube, and Gmail, understanding user behavior and engagement patterns is crucial for enhancing user experiences and personalization.
 The Game of Life can be applied to simulate and analyze user interactions, content consumption patterns, and community dynamics.
-By modeling user engagement, content popularity, and social interactions, Google can optimize content recommendations, ad targeting strategies, and platform design to better serve user needs and preferences.
+By modeling user engagement, content popularity, and social interactions, Google can optimize content recommendations, ad targeting strategies, and platform design to serve user needs and preferences better.

 **Challenges:** Understanding complex user interactions.